Skip to main content

 Standard Deep Dive labs include a complete metabolic panel, full thyroid panel (TSH, Free T3, Free T4, reverse T3, antibodies), fasting insulin, HOMA-IR, ApoB, Lp(a), hsCRP (high-sensitivity C-reactive protein), HbA1c, fasting glucose, complete blood count, ferritin, vitamin D, B12, and homocysteine.
 We add sex hormones, advanced cardiometabolic markers, or genetic tests based on your goals.

-Forward and Function Health offer broad lab panels but limited physician time.
-Parsley Health typically uses nurse practitioners and emphasizes supplements.
+Many broad lab-panel and "executive physical" services offer a lot of tests but limited physician time, and some lean on nurse practitioners or default to selling supplements.
 We are physician-led with a capped panel size, and we anchor every recommendation in standards-of-care medicine plus longevity science.

 Surprises are why we do the Deep Dive.
 If we find an early sign of metabolic dysfunction, lipoprotein risk, or hormonal imbalance, we walk you through the data, build a plan, and follow up at 4-, 8-, and 12-week intervals to track changes.
 We have your back through the entire process.